-- Intel x86/AMD64 (like the Chromebook Pixel and $200 Acer Chromebook): Ctrl+Alt+Back and Ctrl+Alt+Forward plus Ctrl+Alt+Refresh
+- If you have an Intel x86/AMD64 Chromebook: Ctrl+Alt+Back and Ctrl+Alt+Forward plus Ctrl+Alt+Refresh

 What You Can Do With Linux

 You now have a traditional Linux desktop running alongside Chrome OS.
 All that traditional Linux software is just an apt-get away in Ubuntu’s software repositories.
-Graphical utilities like local image editors, text editors, office suites, development tools, all the Linux terminal utilities you would want — they’re all easy to isntall.
+Graphical utilities like local image editors, text editors, office suites, development tools, all the Linux terminal utilities you would want—they’re all easy to install.

 You can even easily share files between Chrome OS and your Linux system.
 Just use the Downloads directory in your home folder.
 All files in the Downloads directory appear in the Files app on Chrome OS.

-On an ARM Chromebook like the Samsung Chromebook, you’re a bit limited in what you can do.
-Some programs don’t run on ARM, so you can’t run Minecraft and other closed-source applications that haven’t been compiled for ARM Linux.
-You have access to a variety of open source tools and desktop applications that can be recompiled for ARM, but most closed-source applications won’t work on ARM.
+There’s one catch, though.
+On ARM Chromebooks, you’re a bit limited in what you can do.
+Some programs don’t run on ARM–basically, you won’t be able to run closed-source applications that haven’t been compiled for ARM Linux.
+You have access to a variety of open source tools and desktop applications that can be recompiled for ARM, but most closed-source applications won’t work on those machines.

 On an Intel Chromebook, you have much more freedom.
 You could install Steam for Linux, Minecraft, Dropbox, and all the typical applications that work on the Linux desktop, using them alongside Chrome OS.
-This means that you could install Steam for Linux on a Chromebook Pixel and gain access to a whole other ecosystem of games — if you were crazy enough to buy a Chromebook Pixel, of course.
+This means that you could install Steam for Linux on a Chromebook Pixel and gain access to a whole other ecosystem of games.

 If you decide you’re done with Linux, you can easily get rid of the scary boot screen and get your internal storage space back.